 Aditya Harsh

-Aditya graduated from BITS Pilani, India with a Bachelor's in Computer Science in 2015.
-Since then he has been working as a software developer and specializes in automation such as Linux bash.
+Aditya Harsh graduated from BITS Pilani, India with a Bachelor’s in Computer Science in 2015.
+Since then he has been working as a Software Developer and specializes in automation, especially in Java, and Bash scripting.
 Over these years, he has worked on a lot of cutting-edge technologies and enjoys using his skills to contribute to technological advances.
-He believes in the power of knowledge and take great joy in sharing what he has learned.
+He believes in the power of knowledge and takes great joy in sharing what he has learned.

 Comments